-If you love to bake, and need something that doesn’t stall on the counter, the Kitchen Aid Artisan, gives the best mixing performance.
+If you love to bake and need something that doesn’t stall on the counter, the Kitchen Aid Artisan gives the best mixing performance.

-But if you need something for occasional baking, that doesn’t cause a major dent in your pocket then Cuisinart HM-90S, will get the job done.
+But if you need something for occasional baking, that doesn’t cause a major dent in your pocket then Cuisinart HM-90S will get the job done.

 Stand mixers, after food processors, are the meanest machines that sit on your countertop.
 They provide an efficient and powerful alternative to normal hand mixers.
-With several accessories you can do way more than mixing cream or preparing cake batter.
+With several accessories, you can do way more than mixing cream or preparing the cake batter.
 We have reviewed over 30 models and bring to you the 4 standout stand mixers that are stealing the show in 2016.

 Best Stand Mixer for Everyday Use

 - KitchenAid Artisan – It is rightly referred as “Television’s favorite stand mixer”, as it can handle anything you throw at it and is hands down the quietest Kitchen Aid stand mixer.
 It also eliminates the common knocking on the countertop problem faced by many stand mixers.

 - KitchenAid Classic Plus Stand Mixer – A slightly smaller mixer, this one is ideal for nuclear families.
 Also for smaller batches, this gives the ideal mixing experience.

 - Cuisinart HM-90S – However if you’re going to bake once or twice a month, there is not to spend on a stand mixer as this well-designed Hand Mixer by Cuisinart is the perfect alternative.

 - KitchenAid Professional 600 – If you have a large family or need to cook bigger batches then you need a powerful workhorse.
 Professional 600 does exactly the same but with the noise on this thing is one thing you might have to live with.